This document describes how to use the factory programmed MAC address on the BMD-200 and BMD-300 Series modules.

 In order to preserve the MAC address, it should be read from the UICR by the programmer and saved.
 After or during programming the new application, the MAC address should be reprogrammed into the UICR or whatever other location desired by the end application.

-Rigado enables the read-back protection to prevent unauthorized access to not only the MAC address, but also the encryption key that is used with RigDFU in order to perform encrypted OTA and UART updates.
-Future module releases will be shipped without read-back protection, allowing read-back and preservation of the MAC address when loading your application firmware.
-The read-back protection will only be enabled once an encryption key is programmed.
-This will happen after the current development cycle for our BMDware firmware, likely Q2 2017.
+With factory firmware AA and AB, Rigado enables the read-back protection to prevent unauthorized access to not only the MAC address, but also the encryption key that is used with RigDFU in order to perform encrypted OTA and UART updates.
+As of April 2017, modules are programmed with firmware version AD where read-back protection is not enabled.
+This allows the UICR registers to be queried and preserved during the programming process.
+Read-back protection will only be enabled after an encryption key is programmed.

 The BMD-200 and BMD-300 Series come from the factory pre-programmed with a Nordic Semiconductor SoftDevice, RigDFU bootloader, and BMDware application firmware.
 RigDFU allows BMDware to be overwritten, but the bootloader must be used to do so.
 If using the bootloader is not desired, then the whole device must be erased and reprogrammed.
 This process will also erase the MAC address.
 The user application must tell the SoftDevice to use the MAC address, otherwise the fixed random MAC address will be used.
 The SoftDevice must be reprogrammed after a full erase.
 If read back protection is used, the MAC address must be programmed before it is enabled.